bduggan/raku-repl-tools/README.md

 ## Name

-Repl::Tools -- Some simple tools to accompany Raku's repl.
+Repl::Tools -- Some simple tools to accompany Raku's built-in repl statement.

 ## Description

 These are some simple tools to improve the experience of using the built-in `repl` to debug a raku program.

-Currently, there is only one tool:
+Currently, there are two tools:

 *  `w` : show information about the current file and stack.
+*  `qq` : quit the repl and also exit the current process

 ## Example